qtproject/pyside-pyside-setup/sources/pyside6/doc/deployment/deployment-pyside6-deploy.rst

   ``pyside6-deploy`` prompts the user to create a Python virtual environment, if not already in one.
   With this option, the current Python environment is used irrespective of whether the current Python environment is a virtual environment or not.

+* **--name**: Application name.

+* **--extra-ignore-dirs**: Comma-separated directory names inside the project directory.
+These directories will be skipped when searching for Python files relevant to the project.

+* **--extra-modules**:  Comma-separated list of Qt modules to be added to the application, in case they are not found automatically.
+The module name can either be specified by omitting the prefix of Qt or including it eg: both Network and QtNetwork works.